inspirehep/author.xml/README.md

 ```

 But having the ORCID is normally sufficient.

+I want to go back up to ['Explanation of data value fields in author.xml'](#tablexmlelements)

 ### ROR
 This is the unique identifier for every research organization in the world.
 Find an organization's identifier at: